-- Part 1 Perform a Partial Installation of EDQ 12.1.3 - Part 2 Upgrade Your Old EDQ Environment.
+Part 2 - Upgrade Your Old EDQ Environment.

 Note that the recommended path is to upgrade to EDQ 12.1.3 using the Oracle Database and the WebLogic application server as its platform

 Note that when installing EDQ it is often possible to complete the same task in different ways.
 For example, when you need to manipulate settings in the Oracle Database, you can usually do this through the Enterprise Manager user interface, or by issuing a SQL statement at the command line.
 In the instructions below, an example of one possible method of completing a task is often given.
 However, so long as the task is completed, you should feel free to use the approach that you are most comfortable with.